Gitsegukla: First Nations

 First Nations have inhabited the area for over six thousand years.

 During the Omineca Gold Rush the Skeena River became a supply route for miners and traders to the northern interior.
 Kitsegukla, which was one of the seven Gitxsan winter villages, lay in a small canyon a short distance below the present village.
 About a dozen longhouses accommodated the village of 250–300 people.
 In early June 1872, a party in two canoes carrying both European and indigenous occupants failed to fully extinguish their camp fire at an adjacent site.
 The resulting blaze destroyed 12 totem poles, the longhouses, and the contents.
 Beside the cultural loss, the monetary value was estimated at $6,000.

 During the preceding period, seven Gitxsan members had drowned while carrying freight for a Hazelton merchant in their canoes.
 These combined events prompted a Gitsegukla blockade of the river.
 Consequently, the merchant paid compensation for the drownings.
 A few weeks after the fire, the blockade was lifted on the understanding that the government would compensate for the fire loss.
 When a settlement did not appear imminent, the Gitsegukla again closed the river to freight traffic.

-A delegation of five Gitsegukla chiefs travelled to Metlakatla to meet Lieutenant Governor Trutch, who arrived aboard the HMS Scout in early August.
+A delegation of five Gitsegukla chiefs travelled to Metlakatla to meet Lieutenant Governor Trutch, who arrived aboard in early August.
 Trutch warned the chiefs not to repeat such blockades and made what he considered a $600 ex gratia payment.
 Subsequently, the community moved slightly upriver to the second village.

 In 1885, when Methodist missionary Rev. W.H.
 Pierce came, he was loaned a building for a residence, church services, and a day school.
 The next year, a new building was erected for this purpose.
 During the 1889–90 winter, the Christians relocated upriver to form a new village in what became the Carnaby area.
 The village was called New Kitzegucla.